 How to get over this dilemma?
 I looked at Ranjith for about half a minute and did not utter a word.
 In effect my mind went blank as I had no solution at hand.
 I visualised Ranjith spending more time in cleaning the area around and on sentry duties and not getting adequate time to study and do well in the course.
 I was literally feeling helpless.

 Eureka!
 A brainwave stuck me suddenly and I said “Ranjith, I appoint you as an Acting Lance Haviladar.
-In case you return from the course with an ‘A’ grading, you can continue wearing the rank, else, on termination of the course, return to the unit as a Naik”.
+In case you return from the course with an ‘A’ grading, you can continue wearing the rank, else, on termination of the course, return to the unit as a Naik.”
 Lance Havildar is an appointment given to a Naik who discharges the duties of a Havildar and in the Indian Army, there is no rank or appointment called Acting Lance Havildar.
 It was indeed a creation of my mind.
-The said notional promotion had no effect on his seniority or his pay, but he would wear the rank badge of a Havildar on his eight sleeve.
+The said notional promotion had no effect on his seniority or his pay, but he would wear the rank badge of a Havildar on his right sleeve.
 A Havildar in the Regiment of Artillery wears a white dot – depicting a bursting shell – in addition to the standard three stripes of a Havildar.
 It is known among the Gunners as the three and a half stripes.

 I summoned the duty clerk and ordered all documents – course nominal roll, movement order, last ration certificate etc – to be retyped showing Ranjith as a Lance Havildar.
-I told Ranjith to take all his uniforms to the Regimental tailor and affix the three and a half stripes on them.
+I instructed Ranjith to take all his uniforms to the Regimental tailor and affix the three and a half stripes on them.

 After about two months, I got a call from our then Second-in-Command – Late Colonel Suresh Babu – at my home at about 11 AM that Havildar Ranjith has returned from his course not only with an ‘A’ grading, but also has topped the course.
 I immediately rushed to the office and there I found Havildar Ranjith proudly holding the best student trophy and smiling at me.
 I called him into my office and complimented him for his achievement.
 I asked him as to how he achieved such a great result.